-Saint Pius V Between Heaven and Earth « Catholic Insight
+Saint Pius V: Standing Between Heaven and Earth « Catholic Insight

-Michel Ghislieri was born Anton, but took the name of the archangel when he joined the Dominican Order at the age of 14, and never looked back.
-Fitting, for his whole life was a spiritual battle, first, against his own sinful tendencies – which should always be our first concern – and then against those external disorders ravaging sixteenth century Europe and even the Church – moral laxity, sexual licence, homosexuality amongst the laity and even the highest members of the clergy; liturgical disorder; heresies, rebellions and revolutions against the truth and right order; and the threat of Islam, as embodied in the militaristic Ottoman Turks.
+Michel Ghislieri was born Anton in 1504, but took the name of the archangel when he joined the Dominican Order at the age of 14, and never looked back.
+Fitting, for his whole life was a spiritual battle, first, against his own sinful tendencies – against which he was merciless, and which should always be our first concern – and then against those external disorders ravaging sixteenth century Europe and even the Church – moral laxity, sexual licence, homosexuality amongst the laity and even the highest members of the clergy; liturgical disorder; heresies, rebellions and revolutions against the truth and goodness; and the threat of Islam, as embodied in the militaristic Ottoman Turks, set to overwhelm Europe.
+What is old is new again.

 But political power and potentates were not Father Michel’s primary focus, which was always of the things of heaven, prayer, meditation, recollection, study and focus upon God and eternity.
 His goodness and discipline, although oft resented as he moved up the ranks of the Dominican Order and the Church’s hierarchy, were widely recognized, and people desired a reformer – nay, even a saint – to save them from the chaos into which the world was sliding.

-He was elected Pope in the conclave of 1566, with the support of the influential cardinal Charles Borromeo, the fifth to take the name Pius, and reigned until his death on the first day of May, 1572.
+He was elected Pope in the conclave of 1566, with the support of the influential cardinal Charles Borromeo.
+He was the fifth to take the name Pius, and reigned until his death on the first day of May, 1572.

 His discipline did not abate in what was then the luxury of the post-renaissance papal court.
 Pius imposed a more holy and serene – even monastic – environment in the Vatican, Rome, Italy and beyond.
 With a hairshirt under his white Dominican habit, he was oft seen barefoot, living in simplicity, immune to corruption, and no respecter of persons due to their rank or privilege.

-It was Pius’ task to implement the decrees of the Council of Trent, which had wrapped up one year before his election.
+It was Pius’ task to implement the decrees of the Council of Trent, which had wrapped up three years before his election.
 He reformed the Liturgy, promulgating the Roman Missal, which was to be used universally, with little revision, until Pope Paul VI’s reform in 1969 (and more on that in other posts).
-He also saw began the process of the Latin Vulgate – which would come to fruition under his successors Sixtus and Clement – as well as the Breviary, and, not least, the Catechism of the Council of Trent, known as the ‘Roman Catechism’, the first universally binding summary of Christian Doctrine, and still an invaluable and authoritative resource.
+He also began the process of codifying the Latin Vulgate – which would come to fruition under his successors Sixtus and Clement – as well as the Breviary, and, not least, the Catechism of the Council of Trent, known as the ‘Roman Catechism’, the first universally binding summary of Christian Doctrine, and still an invaluable and authoritative resource.
 He canonized his fellow Dominican Thomas Aquinas, and advocated that his theology be taught – as the Doctor Communis, or universal teacher of the Church.
 And Pope Pius funded and supported the crusade against the onslaught of the Islamic Turks, praying as Don Juan led the battle of Lepanto on October, 7th, 1571.
-He saw by heavenly vision the victory, giving thanks to God, and instituting the feast of the Holy Rosary to be celebrated on that day ever since, the prayer to which he attributed the miraculous triumph, which saved Europe from Muslim conquest – at least until the modern era.
+He saw by heavenly vision the victory, giving thanks to God, and instituting the feast of the Holy Rosary in thanksgiving, to be celebrated on that day ever since, the prayer to which he attributed the miraculous triumph, which saved Europe from Muslim conquest – for a time, perchance.

-Pius died the next year, leaving a memory of what a saint can do in the papal chair – as Christ’s Vicar, quite literally moving heaven and earth.
+Saint Pius stood in the breach, like Moses of old, interceding for and defending the people over which God gave him charge, and fulfilled his duty to the end.
+He died the year after Lepanto, in 1571, leaving a memory of what a saint can do in the papal chair – as Christ’s Vicar, quite literally moving heaven and earth.
 He was canonized by Pope Clement XI on May 22nd, 1712, and his remains reside, quite appropriately, in the highest church dedicated to Our Lady, Santa Maria Maggiore.